scotentSD/insights/_docs/Content/99-location-matters.md

 order: 1
 ---
 ## Summary
-- 47% of Small grants and 48% of Large grants go to businesses based in Glasgow, Edinburgh or Aberdeen
+- 47% of small grants and 48% of large grants go to businesses based in Glasgow, Edinburgh or Aberdeen
 - These areas house 68% of the population.
-- The report that quotes these figures is suggesting that Cities get "More" than there fair share, but a cursory look at stats does not support this.
+- The report that quotes these figures is suggesting that cities get "More" than their fair share, but a cursory look at stats does not support this.

 ```
 This area needs more attention before any conclusions or opinions are stated on it!